TejasDoesStuff/TejasDoesStuff/README.md

 - Part of [The Sigma Society](https://github.com/TheSigmaSociety)
 - I code games, do web dev, and make ML models
-- Other than coding I play videogames, make music, and edit videos
+- Other than coding I play videogames, make music, edit videos, and do graphic design
 - I also play badminton and do taekwondo

 ## Proficiencies